History of Saint Helena: British rule, a Crown colony, 1834–1981

 In 1839, London coffee merchants Wm Burnie & Co described St Helena coffee as being of "very superior quality and flavour".
 In 1840 the British Government deployed a naval station to suppress the African slave trade.
 The squadron was based at St Helena and a Vice Admiralty Court was based at Jamestown to try the crews of the slave ships.
 Most of these were broken up and used for salvage.
 Between 1840 and 1849, 15,076 freed slaves, known as "Liberated Africans" were landed at Rupert's Bay on the island, of which number over 5,000 were dead or died there.
 The final number up to the 1870s when the depot was finally closed has not yet been accurately determined, but would be over 20,000.
 Surviving freed slaves lived at Lemon Valley – originally the quarantine area, later for women and children, Rupert's and High Knoll, and only when numbers became too great were they sent to Cape Town and the British West Indies as labourers.
 About 500 remained on St Helena, where they were employed.
 In later years, some were sent to Sierra Leone.

 It was also in 1840 that the British government acceded to a French request for Napoleon's body to be returned to France in what became known as the retour des cendres.
-The body, in excellent state of preservation, was exhumed on 15 October 1840 and ceremonially handed over to the Prince de Joinville in the French ship La Belle Poule.
+The body, in excellent state of preservation, was exhumed on 15 October 1840 and ceremonially handed over to the Prince de Joinville in the French ship Belle Poule.